supercollider/supercollider/README_WINDOWS.md

       Server.scsynth

   Check SC help for `ParGroup` to see how to make use of multi-core hardware.

-  *Note*: If you experience problems getting the supernova plugins recognized (plugins related error at supernova boot), try placing them in a folder called "plugins" in the "userAppSupportDirectory\Extensions" folder.
-It may also be required to separate binary plugins and classes.
-The class files may reside anywhere in the Extensions folder (or in any "included" class folder), whereas the binary plugins should reside in a folder "plugins" (this mirrors the situation in the application directory)

 * It is possible to build SuperCollider without the IDE, and even without Qt (and implicitly without the IDE).
 This is not controlled via build targets,